etcd-io/etcd/Documentation/clustering.md

 Starting an etcd cluster statically requires that each member knows another in the cluster.
 In a number of cases, you might not know the IPs of your cluster members ahead of time.
 In these cases, you can bootstrap an etcd cluster with the help of a discovery service.

 Once an etcd cluster is up and running, adding or removing members is done via [runtime reconfiguration](runtime-configuration.md).
+To better understand the design behind runtime reconfiguration, we suggest you read [this](runtime-reconf-design.md).

 This guide will cover the following mechanisms for bootstrapping an etcd cluster: